 Hinduism, as with Christianity, has seen its share of questionable teachers.
 While there are a handful of respectable groups, the one movement we highly recommend is the Ramakrishna Order, named after the Hindu saint Sri Ramakrishna (1836-1886) and popularized by his chief disciple Swami Vivekananda (1863-1902).
-This order promotes the Vedanta philosophy and embraces an interfaith approach.
+This order promotes the opens in a new windowVedanta philosophy and embraces an interfaith approach.
 Managed by educated, respected Hindu monastics who maintain the highest degree of integrity, they also serve as ministers of its various centers located throughout the world.
 I began visiting the Vedanta Society of Southern California in around 1975, and so my recommendation is from personal experience.

 We generally shun referrals to hatha yoga teachers.
 Hatha yoga is a relatively superficial practice that focuses too much on the body.
 Practice deeper meditation techniques in order to transcend all identification with the body.

 – opens in a new windowRamakrishna Order [the main center in India]